 - Do carry a wind cheater jacket, but do not use it while you are hiking.
 Use it only while you are camping.

 - Walk at your natural pace.
 Do not overstress.

 - While acclimatizing, drink enough water – almost four times the normal; keep yourself hydrated.

 - Make sure your rucksack or any luggage bag is waterproof.

 - Do not undermine anything that the guide suggests.
 Keep this in mind — he knows the region better than anyone of you.

 - Carry comfortable shoes – a little loose than what you wear while running.
 Wear double layer socks.

 Alright!
-Now that you’re all sorted, when are you leaving?Plan a holiday with TravelTriangle to uttarakhand without wasting a moment and make the best memories of your life.
+Now that you have all the details of Roopkund Trek, when are you leaving?Plan a holiday to Uttarakhand without wasting a moment and make the best memories of your life.
 In case you need any more help, do drop in a message.